EricL521/RingVC/README.md

 # RingVC
 A discord bot that tries to replicate Group Chat behavior in server Voice Channels
 * Servers can't ring people, like in Group Chats, so it just pings people in the Voice Channel Text Chats instead
+* Sign up for a voice channel to be pinged when someone "starts" a call there (joins it when it's empty)
+* Ping people easier in the Voice Channel Text Chat, with /ring command
 * There's a config.json file too, but it's added to gitignore
 	* Needs "token", which is the discord token used to log into bot
 	* Also, a "saveCooldown", which is how long it waits between saving, if needed